Michael Behe: ACSI v. Roman Stearns

 Behe received $20,000 for testifying as an expert witness on behalf of the plaintiffs in Association of Christian Schools International v.
 Roman Stearns.
 The case was filed by Association of Christian Schools International, which argued that the University of California was being discriminatory by not recognizing science classes that use creationist books.
 The 2005 filing claimed that University of California's rejection of several of their courses was illegal "viewpoint discrimination and content regulation prohibited by the Free Speech Clause."
 In 2007, Behe's expert witness report claimed that the Christian textbooks, including William S. Pinkston, Jr.'s Biology for Christian Schools (1980; 2nd ed.
 1994), are excellent works for high school students.
 He defended that view in a deposition.

 In August 2008, Judge S. James Otero rejected Behe's claims, saying that Behe "submitted a declaration concluding that the BJU [Bob Jones University Press] text mentions standard scientific content. ...
 However, Professor Behe 'did not consider how much detail or depth' the texts gave to this standard content."
 Otero ruled in favor of the University of California's decision to reject courses using these books.

 Personal life

-Michael Behe is a devout Catholic.
+Behe is a Catholic.
 He is married to Celeste Behe and they have nine children who are homeschooled.